sindresorhus/quick-lru/readme.md

 Both `key` and `value` can be of any type.

-Individual expiration of an item can be specified with the `expiry` parameter.
-If not specified, `maxAge` value will be used in case that is set up, else the item will not have expiration.

-#### .set(key, value, expiry)
+#### .set(key, value, maxAge)

 Set an item.
 Returns the instance.

+Individual expiration of an item can be specified with the `maxAge` parameter.
+If not specified, the global `maxAge` value will be used in case that is specified on the constructor, else the item will not have expiration.

 #### .get(key)